-The provisions of this section shall be applied either generally to all shoreline areas or to shoreline areas that meet the specified criteria of the provisionthroughout shoreline jurisdiction without regard to environment designation.
+The provisions of this section shall be applied throughout shoreline jurisdiction without regard to environment designation.
 These provisions address certain elements as required by RCW 90.58.100(2) and implement the principles as established in WAC 173-26-186.

-(1) Archaeological and historic cultural resources.
-Archaeological and cultural resources are a nonrenewable resources that contribute to our sense of history and place.
+(1) Archaeological and cultural resources.
+Archaeological and cultural resources are nonrenewable resources that contribute to our sense of history and place.

 (a) Applicability.
 Shoreline features of historic, cultural, archaeological, or scientific value as determined by the Washington Department of Archaeology and Historic Preservation (DAHP) should be protected to prevent the destruction of, or damage to, any site having archaeological, historic, cultural, or scientific value through coordination and consultation with the affected Tribes and appropriate local, state, and federal authorities.
-The following provisions-principles and standards apply to archaeological and historic resources that are either recorded at the state department of archaeology and historic preservationDAHP and/or by local jurisdictions or have been inadvertently uncovered.
+The following principles and standards apply to archaeological and historic resources that are either recorded at DAHP and/or by local jurisdictions or have been inadvertently uncovered.

-(i)Archaeological sites located both in and outside shoreline jurisdiction are subject to chapter 27.44 RCW (Indian graves and records) and chapter 27.53 RCW (Archaeological sites and records) and development or uses that may impact such sites shall comply with chapter 25-48 WAC as well as the provisions of this chapter.
+(i) Archaeological sites located both in and outside shoreline jurisdiction are subject to chapter 27.44 RCW (Indian graves and records) and chapter 27.53 RCW (Archaeological sites and records), and development or uses that may impact such sites shall comply with chapter 25-48 WAC as well as the provisions of this chapter.